SuraajVarne/JWKS-Server-with-Key-Management-SQL-Integration/README.md

 ## Overview

-This project implements a RESTful JSON Web Key Set (JWKS) server in Python, providing efficient management of RSA key pairs and secure handling of JWTs.
-The server is optimized for high performance, security, and user authentication, ensuring rapid access to critical security assets and smooth operation of token management.
+This project implements a high-performance RESTful JSON Web Key Set (JWKS) server in Python, designed for efficient RSA key management and secure JWT handling.
+The server is optimized for handling large-scale requests, offering robust user authentication and enhanced security protocols for token management.
+This system ensures rapid key retrieval, secure storage, and smooth operation of authentication processes for enterprise-level applications.

 ### Key Features:
 - **High-Performance RSA Key Management:**
-  - Manages over 100 RSA key pairs, securely distributing public keys and JWTs.
+  -Manages over 100 RSA key pairs, securely serving public keys and JWTs.
-  - Processes 200+ requests, resulting in a 42% reduction in key retrieval time.
+  -Processes 200+ concurrent requests, achieving a 42% reduction in key retrieval latency through asynchronous operations.
+  -Ensures minimal server load and high throughput under stress.

 - **Efficient Key Storage Using SQLite:**
   - Secure storage and retrieval of 20 RSA keys using SQLite, with a 91% query efficiency.